 Softball is similar to baseball in many ways.
 For one thing, it involves two teams, both of whom take turns batting a ball.
 There are a few key differences, though.
 Take the ball, for example—it is much larger than baseballs.
 Unlike baseball, the pitches are also thrown underhand.
 Last but not least, the sport is played on a much smaller diamond.

 Every year, the International Softball Federation holds tournaments in multiple categories.
 The sport has also appeared on and off in the Olympics.
-In fact, it will be making an appearance at the 2020 Summer Olympics.
+In fact, it made an appearance at the 2020 Summer Olympics.
 For those of you who don’t know, softball hasn’t been featured in the Olympics since 2008!

 Benefits of Playing Softball